Mrian07/Proyeksi/docs/release-notes/7-0-0/README.md

 ## New header navigation

-The header navigation in OpenProject is updated and displays the current project.
+The header navigation in ProyeksiApp is updated and displays the current project.
 Additionally, the logo has been centered and existing menus have been reordered ([\#24465](https://community.openproject.com/projects/design/work_packages/24465/activity)).